ravisharda/pravega-developer-resources/deployments/kubernetes-recipes-commands.md

 PS> kubectl create -f pravega.yaml
 ```

-**With External Access and TLS Enabled:**
+#### With External Access and TLS Enabled

-Create the service accounts, roles and role bindings.
+1. Create the service accounts, roles and role bindings.

 ```powershell
 # The three yaml files have content as described in the external access documentation referenced above.